openhab/openhab-docs/developers/contributing.md

 request automatically, but the reviewers will not be notified unless you comment.

-Before the pull request is merged, make sure that you squash your commits into logical units of work using `git rebase -i` and `git push -f`.
-After every commit the test suite should be passing.
-Include documentation changes in the same commit so that a revert would remove all traces of the feature or fix.

 Commits that fix or close an issue should include a reference like `Closes #XXX` or `Fixes #XXX`, which will automatically close the issue when merged.